-autolabor < labor> < minimum> [<maximum>] [<talent pool>] Set range of dwarves assigned to a labor, optionally specifying the size of the pool of most skilled dwarves that will ever be considered for this labor.
+autolabor autolabor minimum [talent pool] Set range of dwarves assigned to a labor, optionally specifying the size of the pool of most skilled dwarves that will ever be considered for this labor.

 autolabor <labor> haulers Set a labor to be handled by hauler dwarves.